addyosmani/backbone-fundamentals/index.md

 We’ve now learned how to build our first complete Backbone.js application.
 The app can be viewed online at any time and the sources are readily available via [TodoMVC](http://www.todomvc.com).

-Later on in the book, we’ll learn how to further modularize this application using Require.js, swap out our persistence layer to a database back-end and finally unit test the application with a few different testing frameworks.
+Later on in the book, we’ll learn how to further modularize this application using RequireJS, swap out our persistence layer to a database back-end and finally unit test the application with a few different testing frameworks.